Cecil Bridgewater: Biography

 Cecil Bridgewater has become a great supporter of The Jazz Foundation of America in their mission to save the homes and the lives of America's elderly jazz and blues musicians including musicians that survived Hurricane Katrina.
-Cecil performed at the 2008 Benefit Concert, “A Great Night in Harlem” at the World-famous Apollo Theater.
+Cecil performed at the 2008 Benefit Concert, "A Great Night in Harlem" at the Apollo Theater.

 He currently teaches as adjunct faculty at Manhattan School of Music, New School, William Paterson University, and The Juilliard School.